rtfpessoa/codacy-remark-lint/docs/description/remark-lint-checkbox-content-indent.md

-Warn when list item checkboxes are followed by too much white-space.
+Warn when list item checkboxes are followed by too much whitespace.